Group Work & Mentoring

 Additional Options for Secondary Schools

-In addition, we also have a tailored building resilience programme for KS3-5 students covering the following areas: Introduction to Mental Health, Food and Mood, Coping with Stress, Body Confidence and Self Esteem, Self-Help.
+We also have a tailored programme for KS3-5 students that can be used for PSHE sessions covering the following areas: Introduction to Mental Health, Food and Mood, Coping with Stress, Body Confidence and Self Esteem, Self-Help.
 This can be used as a wider programme for all students, or targeted to those with low level needs.
+In addition, we can ofer one off-workshops or assemblies.
+Click here for more information and scroll to the Other Audiences section.

 Structure of Group Work